EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.patternMatch.md

 ### imUtil.patternMatch.matched_cat_residuals

-Calculate the astrometric residuals and errors between two matched catalogs Package: imUtil.patternMatch Description: Given a catalog (Cat) and a reference catalog (Ref), both containing astrometric X/Y measurments of matched sources
+Calculate the astrometric residuals and errors between two matched catalogs Package: imUtil.patternMatch Description: Given a catalog (Cat) and a reference catalog (Ref), both containing astrometric X/Y measurments of matched sources (i.e., each line in Cat corresponds to the same line in